 Who we are

-BrightLights Theatre School opened in Loughborough in 2011, and provides quality, affordable performing arts training for young people.
-The school is run by Nick Sutcliffe, originally from Loughborough, and a graduate of Mountview Academy of Theatre Arts in London.
-He has 20 years experience as a professional actor, director and choreographer in the West End, major regional theatres, touring productions, TV and commercials.
+BrightLights Theatre School opened it’s first school in Loughborough in 2011, and provides top quality, affordable performing arts training for young people.
+The schools are run by Nick Sutcliffe, originally from Loughborough, and a graduate of Mountview Academy of Theatre Arts in London.
+He has 25 years experience as a professional actor, director and choreographer in the West End, major regional theatres, touring productions, TV and commercials.
 Nick also teaches and delivers workshops across the UK.

 BrightLights mirrors the term dates for local schools, without breaking for half term.

-We always aim to keep our fees as low as possible, and as an independent school, with no fees to pay to a swanky head office in London we are able to do so.
+We always aim to keep our fees as low as possible, and as an independent school, with no franchise fees to pay to a swanky head office in London we are able to do so.
 Fees are payable either by monthly bank transfer, or if you prefer, termly in advance.
-For our Bright Young Things and their 90 minutes sessions, fees are £9.50 a week and for our main school who have 3 hours of tuition fees are just £21 a week.
+For our Bright Young Things and Acting School, their 90 minutes sessions fees are £11 a week, and for our main theatre school who have 3 hours of tuition, fees are just £21 a week.
 In our main schools we also offer a sibling discount.